 As artificial intelligence continues to become popular with most industries, there is a need for its regulation.
 What the EU is aiming for is to protect the end user from exploitation, which is a great move.
 Compliance is paramount in all sectors, and AI is no exception.

 Have you ever wanted to work in the compliance industry?
 You could be helping industries ensure that their AI systems are compliant.
-Let us help you get a compliance job today.
+Let us help you find a job in Malta or a compliance job today.